DanielRotnemer/HTML-Tokenfield-Token-input/README.md

 # HTML-Tokenfield-Token-input
-In this code example i will walk you through on making your own HTML Token input from scratch step by step.
+In this code example i will walk you through on making your own HTML Token input step by step from scratch.

 If you find this piece of code useful please give it a thumbs up.